Sign Up For Our Latest Updates

 The real problem with a 3x leveraged buy-and-hold strategy is that it magnifies the primary issue with unleveraged buy-and-hold: that it is hard to hold through large drawdowns.
 Many investors do not have the temperament to deal with a 20% decline let alone 40%, 60%, 80% or 99.5%.

-We haven’t had to worry much about declines in recent years but risk has not been eradicated.
-There is no free lunch in markets, and the use of leverage to amplify returns is no exception to this rule.
+We haven’t had to worry much about declines in recent years but the risk has not been eradicated.
+There is no free lunch in markets.
+The use of leverage to amplify returns is no exception to this rule.
 Those tremendous gains experienced in recent years will be followed at some point by tremendous losses.
 If that fact sounds unappealing to you now would be a good time to take a hard look at your portfolio and understand the risks you are taking.

 To sign up for our free newsletter, click here.

 Charlie Bilello is the Director of Research at Pension Partners, LLC, an investment advisor that manages mutual funds and separate accounts.
 He is the co-author of four award-winning research papers on market anomalies and investing.
 Charlie is responsible for strategy development, investment research and communicating the firm’s investment themes and portfolio positioning to clients.
 Prior to joining Pension Partners, he was the Managing Member of Momentum Global Advisors.
 He previously held positions as a Credit, Equity and Hedge Fund Analyst at billion dollar alternative investment firms.